Eating healthy, reducing stress, and limiting alcohol help stabilize blood pressure and avoid high blood pressure during the Tet holidays.

 Increase physical activity

 Staying physically active is good for your health and helps connect people during the first days of the new year.
-The American Heart Association recommends at least 150 minutes of moderate exercise per week or 30 minutes per day.
+The American Heart Association recommends at least 150 minutes of moderate exercise a week, or 30 minutes a day.

 My Dung